 Is Dove manufactured in China?

-To stop this third party animal testing, Dove started manufacturing their products in mainland China.
+To stop this third-party animal testing, Dove started manufacturing their products in mainland China.

-Is Dove currently being sold in China?
+Does Dove sell in China?

 Yes.
 Dove sells their products in China.
 But, they make the China batches in China manufacturing units to prevent mandatory animal testing.